 Pain, weakness, and lack of coordination are some signs that the fascia in a region is preventing normal motion from occurring.
 Precise palpation will determine areas of increased density and/or sensitivity that will be treated.
 Typically 3-5 areas would be manipulated in a single visit with each area receiving approximately 5 minutes of intense treatment.
 Self care will be discussed to maximize the effects of the treatment.
 1 week should be allowed between sessions (if needed) to let the body adapt to the changes.

 Loose clothing should be worn or a gown and shorts will be provided.
 No oils or lotions are used as this is not a massage therapy session, but direct contact with the skin is required.

 You will be asked to move around before, during and after the treatment.

 Some discomfort is possible during the treatment and soreness for a day or two after as dense areas of this deep tissue is released and allowed to heal.
 Whenever possible, anti-inflammatory medications should be avoided for at least 24 hours after treatment.

 Contraindications would include fever, open wounds in the area of treatment, easy bruising, and generalized weakness.

-Dr. Ebling is among a very small group of doctors in the country to have completed the full US based training in this system of working with fascia.
-She was fortunate enough to be taught by European Physiotherapists who averaged 15 years of clinical experience with the Stecco work.
+Dr. Ebling is among a very small group of doctors and physical therapists in the country to have completed the full US based training in this system of working with fascia.
+In 2010 she was fortunate enough to be taught by European Physiotherapists who averaged 15 years of clinical experience with the Stecco work.
 They each continue to work directly with the Stecco family to fine tune the technique through research and study while striving for consistency in training and practice.